-The NLR is a readily available and cheap tool that marks inflammation and higher in CKD than AKI.
-It was higher in females and was positively related to the severity of the inflammatory condition hence it can be used in prognosticating diseases and perhaps predict outcome.
-Not clear, needs language editing!
+The NLR is a readily available and cheap tool that was positively correlated with the age, BMI, blood pressure and inflammatory markers such as serum uric acid and UACR.
+It was higher in CKD than AKI, and in females.
+Being positively related to the inflammatory markers, it can be used in assessing the severity, prognosticating and perhaps predicting the outcome of inflammatory conditions.